 Tell me, what is it you plan to do with your one wild and precious life? –Mary Oliver

 Jessica loves exploring the intersection of politics, public health, and the environment through researching and reporting.
 She is also curious about human and civil rights, gender and sexuality, and peace and labor movements.
 Jessica graduated magna cum laude from Ithaca College, where she earned a bachelor of arts degree in journalism and politics with an international studies concentration.
-She is currently based in Portland, Maine, where she is a staff writer for Common Dreams.
+She is currently based in Portland, Maine, where she is a senior editor for Common Dreams.

 A traveler, concertgoer, and collector of books, she occasionally writes reviews on GoodReads.
 Jessica is a trained dancer and yogi (which she’s written about) — a health nut with a deep affinity for strong black coffee, chocolate-covered strawberries, and German chocolate cake.
 Whenever she has a spare moment, she enjoys Twitter and Chicago sports.
 She was born and raised in the Western suburbs of Chicago, Illinois.

 Jessica has freelance fact-checked two books—The Making of a Dream and Invisible Child, the 2022 Pulitzer Prize winner for general nonfiction—as well as articles for multiple media outlets, including Rolling Stone magazine, Splinter (formerly Fusion), and VICE, with a focus on long-form and legally complex features.
 She freelance writes and fact-checks for In These Times, a Chicago-based magazine for which she interned during college.
 In 2014, Jessica covered New York state politics for The Ithaca Voice.
 For six months, she worked full-time as an editorial intern for The Nation magazine.
 She has since returned to The Nation for freelance fact-checking and to fill in for the internship director and vice president of communications while they were on vacations.

 For the internship director, Jessica oversaw fact-checkers and coordinated with the copy department to close print issues of the magazine and prepare daily articles for the website; for the vice president of communications, she booked writer and editor appearances on radio and television shows, completed a research project, drafted an award submission, and managed official correspondence with readers and media professionals.